vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Firewall must permit dst 2377/tcp outbound to the VCH management interface
 </pre>

 If not specified, the VCH uses the public network for management traffic.
-If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.
+If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

-<pre>--management-network <i>network_name</i></pre>
+<pre>--management-network <i>port_group_name</i></pre>

 Wrap the network name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

-<pre>--management-network '<i>network name</i>'</pre>
+<pre>--management-network '<i>port group name</i>'</pre>

 <a name="container-network"></a>
 ### `--container-network` ###

 Short name: `--cn`

-A network for container VMs to use for external communication when container developers  run `docker run` or `docker create` with the `--net` option.
+A port group for container VMs to use for external communication when container developers  run `docker run` or `docker create` with the `--net` option.

+You can optionally specify one or more container networks.
+Container networks allow containers to directly attach to a network without having to route through the VCH via network address translation (NAT).
+Container networks that you add by using the `--container-network` option appear when you run the `docker network ls` command.
+These networks are available for use by containers.
+Containers that use these networks are directly attached to the container network, and do not go through the VCH or share the public IP of the VCH.

-**IMPORTANT**: For security reasons, whenever possible, use separate networks for the container network and the management network.
+**IMPORTANT**: For security reasons, whenever possible, use separate port groups for the container network and the management network.

 To specify a container network, you provide the name of a port group for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
-If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.
+If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

 - You can specify a vSphere network as the container network.
-- The distributed port group must exist before you run `vic-machine create`.
+- The port group must exist before you run `vic-machine create`.
 - You cannot use the same port group as you use for the bridge network.
 - You can create the port group on the same distributed virtual switch as the port group that you use for the bridge network.
-- If the network that you specify in the `container-network` option does not support DHCP, see [Options for Configuring a Non-DHCP Network for Container Traffic](#adv-container-net) in Advanced Options.
+- If the port group that you specify in the `container-network` option does not support DHCP, see [Options for Configuring a Non-DHCP Network for Container Traffic](#adv-container-net) in Advanced Options.
-- The descriptive name appears under `Networks` when you run `docker info` on the deployed VCH.
+- The descriptive name appears under `Networks` when you run `docker info` or `docker network ls` on the deployed VCH.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.

-If you do not specify the `container-network` option, or if container developers run `docker run` or `docker create` without specifying `--net`, container VMs use the bridge network.
+You can specify `--container-network` multiple times to add multiple vSphere networks to Docker.

+If you do not specify `--container-network`, or if you deploy containers that do not use a container network, the containers' network services are still be available via port mapping through the VCH, by using NAT through the public interface of the VCH.

-<pre>--container-network <i>port_group_name</i>:<i>container_network_name</i></pre>
+<pre>--container-network <i>port_group_name</i>:<i>container_port _group_name</i></pre>

 Wrap the port group name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.
 The descriptive name cannot include spaces.

-<pre>--container-network '<i>port group name</i>':<i>container_network_name</i></pre>
+<pre>--container-network '<i>port group name</i>':<i>container port group name</i></pre>

 <a name="deployment"></a>
 ## Additional Deployment Options ##